"I manage one way; it either works for them or they probably won't be working for me very long."

 Mike Krzyzewski, head coach of the Duke Blue Devils, has won 5 NCAA basketball championships in his 35 years coaching there.
 Reflecting on his success, he said:

-Coach Krzyzewski’s last championship in 2015 was a perfect example of consistent inconsistency.
+Coach Krzyzewski's last championship in 2015 was a perfect example of consistently inconsistent leadership.
 He kicked a player off the team for violating team rules, while adapting to multiple injuries to make a small, 8 player rotation work against the best teams in the country.
 He was consistent on his values, while being inconsistent on his strategies and coaching approaches needed to win.

-Below are areas you should be flexible on and adapt to as you manage and lead your teams.
+Below are areas you should learn how to be flexible on and adapt to as you manage and lead your teams.

 1) How you help people grow